Close

 Oven:

-Preheat oven.
-Take the lamb straight from the fridge and remove all packaging, place the lamb racks on a baking tray on the silicone sheet provided.
-Cook in the middle of the oven for 35 mins.
-If serving as a Lamb Guard of Honour make sure you stand the lamb racks up on the silicon sheet and interlink the bones before cooking.
-If you need to cook your lamb from frozen then follow the cooking and resting instructions as above, but cook for 50 mins.
+If you need to cook your lamb from frozen then follow the cooking and resting instructions as above but cook for 50 mins.
 Please note, if cooking from frozen it's difficult to assemble as a lamb Guard of Honour prior to cooking.

 Oven Settings